keelancook/missions-center/for-partners/sending-culture/sending-culture.md

 9. If you send out a monthly/quarterly update, highlight a testimony or unreached people group.
 10. Some churches have adopted the mantra "you are sent" at the end of service to indicate to people that their commitment as an ambassador and witness does not stop within the walls of the church.
 11. Start going yourself.
 Do evangelism in your local area and seek to display a heart for the nations by going to do ministry around the globe.
+12. Create a discipleship plan that focuses on raising up laborers that see the heart of God for the lost.
+13. Hold a local outreach day where members of the congregation can get involved in local ministry/missions.
+14. Create cohorts where like-minded individuals can grow and be equipped.

 ### Goal